wearscript/wearscript-android/doc/reference.rst

   * onScroll(float displacement, float delta, float velocity):
   * onTwoFingerScroll(float displacement, float delta, float velocity):

-* WS.speechRecognize(String prompt, String callback): Displays the prompt and calls your callback with the recognized speech as a string
+* WS.speechRecognize(String prompt, Function callback): Displays the prompt and calls your callback with the recognized speech as a string

   * Callback has parameters of the form function callback(text)
   * text(string): Recognized text

 * WS.liveCardCreate(boolean nonSilent, double period): Creates a live card of your activity, if nonSilent is true then the live card is given focus.
 Live cards are updated by polling the current activity, creating a rendering, and drawing on the card.
 The poll rate is set by the period.
 Live cards can be clicked to open a menu that allows for opening the activity or closing it.
 * WS.liveCardDestroy(): Destroys the live card.
-* WS.cardFactory(String text, String info): Creates a cardJSON that can be given to the card insert/modify functions, the "text" is the body and the "info" is the footer.
-* WS.cardInsert(int position, String cardJSON): Insert a card at the selected position index.
-* WS.cardDelete(int position): Delete a card at the selected position index.
-* WS.cardModify(int position, String cardJSON): Modify (replaces) a card at the selected position index.
-* WS.cardCallback(String event, String callback): Register to get card callback events using hte string of one of the events below (following GDK names, see below).

-  * Each of these follows the `callbacks of the same name <https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/widget/CardScrollView>`_ in the GDK
-  * onItemClick(int position, int id): Called when a card is clicked
-  * onItemSelected (int position, int id): Called when a card is displayed
-  * onNothingSelected(): Called when not on a card (e.g., scrolling between cards or when there are no cards).

-* WS.displayCardScroll(): Displays the card scroll view instead of the webview.

 Sensor Types